Skip to content

 Ukrainian Dialect Groups and Intelligibility

 • The Southeastern group, which includes the Middle Dnieprian dialect (basis for standard literary Ukrainian), the Slobozhan dialect (a transitional dialect blending Ukrainian and Russian), and the Steppe dialect, generally has better mutual intelligibility with standard Ukrainian.
-The Slobozhan dialect especially shows mixed Ukrainian-Russian characteristics affecting clarity across regions closer to Russia.
+The Slobozhan dialect especially shows mixed Ukrainian-Russian characteristics affecting clarity across regions closer to Russia, including the adoption of certain Russian phonemes and grammatical constructions not typical for pure Ukrainian dialects.

 Effects on Mutual Intelligibility